majedrifat/Easyhospital/README.md

-# MEDex
+# Easyhospital

 Its a Medical info based personal demo app.
 It is my first building app.
-I made it for my course presentation in BITM.
+I made it for my OOP course .